Minimal dilatation in Penner's construction: Introduction

 Recent results deal with Galois conjugates of dilatations arising from Penner's construction.
 For example, they lie dense in the complex plane by a theorem of Strenner~\cite{Str}.
 On the other hand, Shin and Strenner showed that they cannot lie on the unit circle and used their result to disprove Penner's conjecture that every pseudo-Anosov mapping class has a power arising via his construction~\cite{ShSt}.

 \begin{remark} \emph{The sequence $\lambda_g$ of minimal dilatations among mapping classes arising via Penner's construction for $g\ge1$ is monotonically increasing in $g$.
-Thus, the minimum among all dilatations arising from Penner's construction is and is geometrically realised by the monodromy of the figure eight knot.
-Furthermore, the sequence $\lambda_g$ converges to the limit }\end{remark}
+This follows directly from the formula given in Theorem~\ref{minimaldilatation}, since $-\text{cos}(\frac{2g-1}{2g+1}\pi)$ is monotonically increasing in $g\ge1$.
+Thus, the minimum among all dilatations arising from Penner's construction is the square of the golden ratio, and is geometrically realised by the monodromy of the figure eight knot.
+Furthermore, since $-\text{cos}(\frac{2g-1}{2g+1}\pi)$ converges to $1$ as $g\to +\infty$, the sequence $\lambda_g$ converges to the limit the square of the silver ratio. }\end{remark}

 \begin{remark} \emph{One way to describe the minimising Coxeter mapping class $\phi_g$ with alternating-sign Coxeter graph $(A_{2g},\pm)$ is the following: Let $\Sigma_g$ be a closed surface of genus $g$.
 Let $\alpha$ and $\beta$ be two multicurves in $\Sigma_g$, with $g$ components each, that intersect with the pattern of the Dynkin tree $A_{2g}$.
 For $g=3$, this is depicted in Figure~\ref{g3}.